Achyles/Machine_Learning_Product_Project/README.md

 #### Preprocessing and Training Service

 See the [service folder](./service) for the preprocessing and training model service.
 The result in json format is stored in the [model folder](./model).
+Preprocessing is done when the server starts to run.

 #### Run Services on Webpage

-After json files are stored in the model direcory, run:

-##### Course Ranking Service

 Open Machine_Learning_Product_Project folder in terminal, run: